Tiny eclipse town braces for surge: "I'm excited... scared excited"

 Those that remained were forced to streamline and switch to making flame-retardant materials for the military.
 Newer factories in the area are largely automated and require a fraction of the workforce to run.
 Countywide unemployment is 6.6 percent, 2.3 points above the national average.

-Though a newly lured tire factory in the south promises to bring more jobs by 2020, for now, "We don't have a lot of new ways to generate revenue, except tourism," said Motes.
+In Dayton, seventeen miles south, a newly lured tire factory in Dayton, promises to bring more jobs by 2020.
+But for now, "We don't have a lot of new ways to generate revenue, except tourism," said Motes.

 Town leaders hope the eclipse will be an opportunity to introduce new people to the area's riches.
 Maybe some will come back to visit again.
 Maybe buy some land and settle down.
 Or start a business.